BakersDozenBagels/Balatro-Stocking-Stuffer/README.md

 1. Make a fork of this repo.
 You will not be able to push edits otherwise

-2. You are to make 1 Wrapped Present and 5 Presents
+2. You are to make 1 Wrapped Present and up to 5 Presents
   - The player can hold onto an infinite number of Presents
   - Presents have the unique property of triggering twice, once before and once after Joker calculations
   - Presents can also optionally be consumables if you so choose
   - It is recommended you choose between scoring or consumable, not using both unless you know exactly what you are doing
   - Presents can also have negative effects if you so choose, but this is not required
   - A template file is provided for you to derive from
+  - You are not allowed to use loc_txt attributes.
+Please create your own localization under `localization/en-us/your_name.lua`.
+There is a template there for you to use as well

 3. You are not allowed to change `main.lua` or `present_utils.toml`.
 If you require something to be changed, please contact an event organizer.
   - Pull requests with unauthorized changes to these files will be rejected